solarops/aderisWiretap/README.md

 ### macOS

-1. **Download the Installer**: Get the `aderisWiretap.pkg` from the [Aderis Wiretap Mac Installers](https://github.com/solarops/aderisWiretap/tree/main/aderisWiretap_Installers/Mac) page.
+1. **Download the Installer**: Get the `aderisWiretap_v1.0.0.pkg` from the [Aderis Wiretap Mac Installers](https://github.com/solarops/aderisWiretap/tree/main/aderisWiretap_Installers/Mac) page.

-2. **Run the Installer**: Double-click the `aderisWiretap.pkg` file to initiate the installation.
+2. **Run the Installer**: Double-click the `aderisWiretap_v1.0.0.pkg` file to initiate the installation.
 Follow the on-screen instructions to complete the installation.

 3. **Install Dependencies**: The application will automatically install the necessary dependencies.
 This may take some time.